16 Apr What Causes Baby Bottle Tooth Decay?

 Nobody wants to go to sleep hungry.
 This is true for babies, children, and adults alike.
 But providing your child with a bottle containing milk, formula, or juice just before or in their bed can lead to unforeseen problems that many parents do not consider.
 Beverages that contain sugar are major contributors to premature dental decay and having to see the family dentist earlier than planned.

 When a youngster falls asleep with a bottle, it is very likely that an amount of the beverage in the bottle will remain in the child’s mouth throughout sleep.
 Unless your child’s bottle contains only water, the beverage likely will contain sugar.
-You wouldn’t allow your child to fall asleep sucking on a piece of candy, but allowing the practice of taking a bottle to bed can lead to similar consequences.
+You wouldn’t allow your child to fall asleep sucking on a piece of candy, but allowing the practice of taking a bottle to bed can lead to similar consequences. [pullquote]Good dental health is essential to overall good health, and it is never too early to initiate the positive habits your child will carry for a lifetime.[/pullquote]

 There are several reasons why giving your child a bottle to fall asleep can be problematic: